rajewski/ArundinariaSNP/README.md

 - `1_SetUp.sh` downloads the Illumina output fastq files and creates the various necessary indicies for the References.fasta file.
 - `2_Demultiplex.sh` quality and adaptor trims the Illumina fastq files.
 It then demultiplexes these two files into individual fastq files based on their inline barcodes.
 For paired-end data, this produces 4 files per inline barcode.
 The main files are {SampleName}.1.fq and {SampleName}.2.fq.
 Any read whose mate did not survive the demultiplexing (because of low quality, disrupted barcode, etc) is written to {SampleName}.1.rem.fq or {SampleName}.2.rem.fq.
 - `3_Align.sh` uses [SpeedSeq](https://github.com/hall-lab/speedseq) to align the short reads to the references and produces 3 bam files for each of the 96 inline barcoded samples.
 This alignment ignores the unpaired reads because in practice, the coverage is so high that it doesn't make a difference.
 This script then uses GATK's Haplotype Caller to produce individual VCF files for each inline barcoded sample.
 This only uses the main bam file output by SpeedSeq.
-- `4_JointGenotype.sh` follows [GATK's best practices](https://gatk.broadinstitute.org/hc/en-us/articles/360035535932-Germline-short-variant-discovery-SNPs-Indels-) to then do joint haplotype calling on the entire cohort of samples.
-I suspec that this does not produce dramatically improved results over individualy haplotype calling, but it is so quick that the opportunity cost is basically nothing.
-The main advantage is that is produces a single VCF for the entire cohort, which is much easier to wrangle, I think.
-- `5_Phase.sh` then merges the individual bam files from `3_Align.sh` into a single bam file, indexes it, and attempts to use these reads to properly phase the individual haplotypes for each PCR producting using [WhatsHap](https://whatshap.readthedocs.io/en/latest/).
-This depends on two mutations being closer than the read length from your Illumina run.
-If successful, it will add phase information to the VCF so that you can tell which alleles within a locus are physcially linked.
-It is not 100% sucessful however.
+- `4_Genotype.sh` uses two other tools from SpeedSeq.
+The program `speedseq var` is used to call SNPs and indels, and is basically a wrapper for [FreeBayes](https://github.com/ekg/freebayes).
+This produces the `SpeedSeq.vcf.gz` file in the results folder.
+There is also a rare case that our mutation could be structural variant.
+It's unlikely, but I wanted to rule it out.
+To do this, I used `speedseq sv` that makes use of the *.splitters.bam and *.discordants.bam files to look for reads indicative of SVs.
+This program produces the `SpeedSeq.sv.vcf.gz` file in the results folder.

 ### Visualization

-The final Phased.vcf and References.fasta can be loaded into [IGV](http://igv.org) or [Geneious](https://www.geneious.com) in order to see mutations.
+The final SpeedSeq.vcf.gz, SpeedSeq.sv.vcf.gz, and References.fasta can be loaded into [IGV](http://igv.org) or [Geneious](https://www.geneious.com) in order to see mutations.
 At this point it is useful to know where exactly your gRNAs should bind in the References.fasta sequences.
-Some "mutations" may in fact be PCR or (much less ikely) sequencing errors, and you would expect those to occur randomly across the sequences rather than preferentially overlapping your gRNA.
+Some "mutations" may in fact be PCR or (much less ikely) sequencing errors, and you would expect those to occur randomly across the sequences rather than preferentially overlapping your gRNAs.

-## Notes

-I am considering conducting this entire pipeline with SpeedSeq, but at the time that I designed it, GATK was a much more mature pipeline for haplotype calling.